openhab/openhab-addons/CONTRIBUTING.md

 ## Community Guidelines

 We want to keep the openHAB community awesome, growing and collaborative.
 We need your help to keep it that way.
-To help with this we've come up with some general guidelines for the community as a whole:
+To help with this we have come up with some general guidelines for the community as a whole:

 * Be nice: Be courteous, respectful and polite to fellow community members: no